COMMUNITY SUPPORTED AGRICULTURE (CSA)

 What if I miss picking up my share one week?

 If you miss a pick up, you can pick up your missed share anytime during the season.
 You can also send a friend, neighbor, or relative to pick up your share in your place.
+All items must be picked up by the end of the season or donated.
+Items do not carry over into the next CSA season.

 If you have a pre-packed share you can send a friend or neighbor to pick up your share.
 Otherwise, we’ll donate shares to a local community member in need.